Raid on Yakla: Civilian deaths

 Among those killed in the Raid on Yakla was an 8-year-old American citizen Nawar al-Awlaki, also known as Nora.
 Nora's grandfather, Nasser al-Awlaki, said she was hit by a bullet to the neck and suffered for two hours before dying.
 Nawar was the daughter of the American-Yemeni propagandist, and operative for al-Qaeda in the Arabian Peninsula (AQAP) Anwar al-Awlaki, who was killed by a US drone strike in September 2011, after the US government made terrorism allegations against him.
 Nora's older brother, Abdulrahman al-Awlaki who also held American citizenship, was killed when he was 16 by a US drone strike in October 2011 while eating dinner.

 Destruction of buildings and killing of livestock

 When U.S. warplanes struck the village, they hit more than a dozen buildings and killed more than 120 goats, sheep, and donkeys.

 U.S. military

-During the raid, one American commando from DEVGRU (commonly known as SEAL Team Six), named Chief Petty Officer William Owens, was killed.
+During the raid, one American commando from DEVGRU (commonly known as SEAL Team Six), Chief Petty Officer William Owens, was killed.
 Three additional DEVGRU operators were wounded.